 2.1 Administration Size and Functions

-Administration staff will be employed by the LLC and its subsidiaries, the legal entities created by the trust.
-At a minimum, the administration will include the director and case managers.
+Administration staff are employed by the LLC and its subsidiaries, the legal entities created by the trust.
+At a minimum, the administration will include the executive director and case managers.

-2.1.1 Director of Oversight Board
+2.1.1 Executive Director